 If you want to know what the seminogram consists of and which parameters are most important to be able to interpret it, you can visit our article What is a basic semen analysis and how is it done step by step?

 Our editors have made great efforts to create this content for you.
 By sharing this post, you are helping us to keep ourselves motivated to work even harder.

-FAQs from users: 'Can cellphones affect sperm quality?', 'I have heard Scottish kilts improve male fertility, is it true?', 'Can the use of a laptop cause male infertility?', 'Can eating habits affect a man's sperm count?', 'Can caffeine cause oligozoospermia?' and 'Does bike riding lead to low sperm count?'.
+FAQs from users: 'How does vitamin supplements improve semen quality?', 'Can cellphones affect sperm quality?', 'I have heard Scottish kilts improve male fertility, is it true?', 'Can the use of a laptop cause male infertility?', 'Can eating habits affect a man's sperm count?', 'Can caffeine cause oligozoospermia?' and 'Does bike riding lead to low sperm count?'.